Message from the chair

 Of significance, we are one of only two institutions in the country offering combined psychiatry residency programs in both internal medicine and family medicine.

-We also support six fellowships and several other specialized psychiatry training programs.
+We also support five fellowships and several other specialized psychiatry training programs.
 Our fellowship programs are:

 - Child and adolescent psychiatry fellowship